Educational Specialist in Curriculum and Instruction

 - Education Examiner, involving diagnostic testing, intelligence testing, inclusive education, educational data

 Each student is also required to complete 3 semester hours: CIED 680V Ed.S.
 Project, which is an investigation or inquiry that demonstrates the capacity to design, implement and evaluate an intervention independently.
 A grade-point average of 3.25 is required on all graduate hours completed.

 Any administrator will tell you that they really don't have time to go back to school and take on-campus classes.
 I have three kids at home, too.
 The online Educational Specialist in Curriculum and Instruction program lets me pursue my career goals without putting a hindrance on my family."

 Cape May County, NJ

-Admission is based on the student’s profile, educational background and career objectives.
+Admission is based on the student’s profile, educational background and a variety of inputs.
 You must:

 Scholarship / Grant